Understanding Different Business Addresses

 These addresses might not always match, and listing them can become a guessing game when you’re first being introduced to the terms that describe them.
 Here are some of the most common types of addresses requested on official filings:

-Principle address
+Principal address

-Your principle address is where normal business activities occur, like products being sold or shipped or services being rendered.
+Your principal address is where normal business activities occur, like products being sold or shipped or services being rendered.
 This address could also be the location where primary management functions happen, though that’s not always the case.
 Sometimes called a business or primary address, the term for this address varies by state.

-Certain states, like Alabama and West Virginia, will publicize your principle address while others will only make the registered address publicly visible.
+Certain states, like Alabama and West Virginia, will publicize your principal address while others will only make the registered address publicly visible.
 If your business has a storefront, like a thrift store or a mechanic shop, you likely won’t have a problem with making that address public.

 Registered address